Viking Genes data helps rewrite the history of prehistoric Orkney with ancient DNA

 It shows how much we still have to learn about one of the most momentous events in European prehistory – how the Neolithic came to an end.

 The research was published in the Proceedings of the National Academy of Sciences of the USA.
-It was funded by MRC Human Genetics Unit, Institute of Genetics and Cancer, University of Edinburgh.
-It was also part of a Leverhulme Trust Doctoral Scholarship programme awarded to Prof Richards and Dr Pala, and the excavations at the Links of Noltland were funded by Historic Environment Scotland.
+The work was part of a Leverhulme Trust Doctoral Scholarship programme awarded to Prof Richards and Dr Pala, and the excavations at the Links of Noltland were funded by Historic Environment Scotland.

 Photographs: Graeme Wilson